Bring More People to the Table!

-Anyone is welcome to post their views and opinions in the People for Education Online Community.
-Comments in this community are the opinions of individual members, and may not reflect the views of People for Education.
+Members are welcome to ask questions and engage in discussions in this community.
+Comments are the opinions of individual members, and may not reflect the views of People for Education.

 I'm wondering how many parents have children on IEPs who aren't considered "exceptional" under the strictest definition in the guidelines.
 My son is reading below Grade level in grade 3, has some attention and organization issues and is behind in…Continue